INSIGHTS ON WEARABLES

 As the smartwatches category is maturing, brands are in a constant rush to add the newest cool feature to differentiate, demanding an always increasing amount of space, energy and processing power.

-Battery life.
+BATTERY LIFE.
 Li-ion battery technology powers the majority of modern tech, from laptops, to smartphones, e-mobility and wearables, including smartwatches.
 As the Energy Density, described as the amount of energy a battery stores per unit volume, is a constant (about 690 Wh/L), it is not possible to increase the stored energy of a battery without increasing its size.

-As a result, most smartwatches nowadays mount a battery of about 350-450mAh, that comes in an approximately 40x30x4mm package, a volume that fits well into a common wrist watch form factor, but is only able to power a watch for about one day in normal conditions.
+As a result, most modern smartwatches mount a battery of about 350-450mAh, that comes in an approximately 40x30x4mm package, a volume that fits well into a common wrist watch form factor, but is only able to power a watch for about one day in normal conditions.

-When designing a smartwatch, design and engineers need to find a trade-off between these three factors, giving more importance to some while compromising on others.
-As a result, the smartwatch market can be mapped into three main categories each ‘trading-off’ one factor over the other two.
+‘When designing a smartwatch, design and engineers need to find balance between these three factors, giving more importance to some while compromising on others.

 Fitness watches (good comfort, good battery life, limited performance)